golang/proposal/design/go2draft-type-parameters.md

 The `SignedInteger` constraint specifies that the type argument must be one of the listed types.
-More precisely, the underlying type of the type argument must be identical to the underlying type of one of the types in the type list.
+More precisely, either the type argument or the underlying type of the type argument must be identical to one of the types in the type list.
 This means that `SignedInteger` will accept the listed integer types, and will also accept any type that is defined as one of those types.